 Michael is right--the Cameron Highlands are the closest place, and they are too far for a day trip.
 You can easily book a bus there--it is a very winding road, so if you get motion sickness, pack some dramamine or take ginger pills.
-I suggest you go past Ringlet and stay at Tanah Rata--it can be a charming break from KL. over 7 years ago
+I suggest you go past Ringlet and stay at Tanah Rata--it can be a charming break from KL. about 8 years ago

-4 answers826 viewsalmost 7 years ago about Cambodia
+4 answers833 viewsover 7 years ago about Cambodia

 3 answers2k views

 2 answers1k views